 Mystic is home to the only steam-powered cider mill in America still cranking out sweet apple cider and potent hard cider.
 Each fall, B.F.
 Clyde’s Cider Mill is a family fun destination for apple cider donuts, fresh-pressed cider, and apple wine tastings.
 October and November weekends are the best time to go.
 That’s when you can see the old press in action, operating just as it has since 1881.

 Dine in a Treehouse

 The movie that launched Julia Roberts’ career also put a little pizza spot in Mystic, Connecticut, on the map.
 Mystic Pizza wasn’t actually filmed at the restaurant: A replica was built inside a nearby warehouse.
-But more than two decades later, Mystic visitors still love stopping into Mystic Pizza for “a slice of heaven” and the chance to see movie memorabilia.
-Try the garlicky Seafood Delight pie topped with shrimp, clams and scallops.Continue to 9 of 10 below.
+But three decades later, Mystic visitors still love stopping into Mystic Pizza for “a slice of heaven” and the chance to see movie memorabilia.
+Try the garlicky Seafood Delight pie topped with shrimp, clams, and scallops.

 You thought record stores were as extinct as dinosaurs?
 Not in Mystic, where Mystic Disc has survived for more than 33 years thanks to owner Dan Curland’s vast music knowledge and devoted customers.

 Rock, jazz, country, folk, reggae is all represented.
 If you’re a vinyl collector, you’ll want to spend hours flipping through the bins in the cramped shop.
 Even if you haven’t owned a turntable in years, the nostalgia factor is worth the visit.
 Customers can listen to anything before they buy.

 Remember the days before mega-malls and Amazon?
 If so, then you’ll love poking around the cute shops at Olde Mistick Village.